 Never take for granted that all of the potential adopters in your community know you are the best source for pets.
 Chances are you're missing out on entire zip codes full of great homes.

-On average, about forty percent of the dogs and cats in homes today come from shelters or rescues, but in some parts of your community, that number can be much lower.2 The HSUS Pets for Life program works in underserved neighborhoods where less than three percent of pets come from shelters and rescues.
-It's not surprising that in these same areas, only twelve percent of pet owners report having any interactions at all with their local shelters or animal control agencies.1 This isn't because there are fewer people with pets in the zip code.
+On average, about 40% of the dogs and cats in homes today come from shelters or rescues, but in some parts of your community, that number can be much lower.
+The HSUS Pets for Life program works in underserved neighborhoods where less than 3% of pets come from shelters and rescues.
+It's not surprising that in these same areas, only 12% of pet owners report having any interactions at all with their local shelters or animal control agencies.
+This isn't because there are fewer people with pets in the zip code.
 The pet lovers are there; we just need to let them know adoption is an option for them.